Akshaya2302/Daily-C-program/README.md

 I have guven a real world example for type c conversion where i have calculated the user's percentage.
 21st niv
 Today i have practised a program in arithmetic operations.
+I wrote a code for findind and comparision and biggest of 2 no's.